-This year’s assessment will be an update.
-This means new data, i.e. consumption data, was be added to the model/methodology from the previous assessment to determine a new catch limits.
+This year’s assessment is an update, meaning new consumption data was provided through 2023 to determine catch limits.
 Alternative models/methodologies were not considered.
-In this update assessment, all octopus species are grouped into one assemblage.
-At least nine species of octopus are found in the BSAI.
-The species composition of the octopus community is not well documented, but data indicate that the giant Pacific octopus (Enteroctopus dofleini) is the most common (Tables 22-1,-2,-3).
+At least nine species of octopus are found in the BSAI though in this update assessment, all octopus species are grouped into a single assemblage.
+The species composition of the octopus community is not well documented, but data indicate that the giant Pacific octopus (Enteroctopus dofleini) is the most common.
 Octopuses are taken as incidental catch in trawl, longline, and pot fisheries with a portion retained and sold for human consumption or bait.
-The BSAI trawl surveys produce highly variable biomass estimates for octopus (Figure 22-1).
-Unfortunately, there is no reliable estimate of octopus biomass.
+The BSAI trawl surveys produce highly variable biomass estimates for octopus

 Summary of Changes in Assessment Inputs

 This assessment methodology has not changed from previous assessments, but the calculation of annual and long-term average consumption rates has been updated using 13,614 additional Pacific cod stomach samples collected from 2012-2013 and 2016-2023.
-The updated data set and estimates were used to derive updated catch limits.
+The updated data set and consumption estimates were used to derive updated catch limits.

 Summary of Results